jadecobra/python_tdd_exercises/source/functions/test_passthrough_functions.rst

     def passthrough(argument):
         return argument

   the terminal shows passing tests.
-I have more confidence that the passthrough:ref:`function<functions>`will return its input.
+I have more confidence that the passthrough :ref:`function<functions>` will return its input.

 * I add more tests for good measure using the other Python data structures